 Our editor gets into hot water with a strict security guard and an over-worked chef

-Extraordinary scenes at the show as security staff let slip their biggest concern while down on the pontoons a unique moment in sportscruiser history occurred when a wet bar grill was used in anger.
+Extraordinary scenes at the show as security staff let slip their biggest concern while down on the pontoons a unique moment in sportscruiser history occurred when a boat grill was used in anger.

 First off though, the news that wives, that most dangerous of demographics, could be planning to maraud through the boat show.
 The problem was brought to MBM’s attention as we sauntered to the press office.